In this post:

 We went swimming some, then went to eat at the 78 on Main, which wasn’t great.
 After that, we relaxed in our tent and chatted until it was dark, and then went out in the to the tent and got our things for swimming, and then went out in the rain to go swimming some more.

 There are numerous pools, and they have gravel bottoms in some of them, which are nice.
 There are also pavilions over some of the pools, which made the pelting rain tolerable.
-The grounds are very pretty, and the cost isn’t much, so I really liked this pools and would return.
+The grounds are very pretty, and the cost is about 3 coffees at Starbucks, so I really liked this set of pools and would return.

-The town of Lava Hot Springs itself also has a big swimming pool on the other side of town with slides and outdoor pools and more, but unlike the one on the east side of town, it closes for the off-season.
+The town of Lava Hot Springs itself also has a big swimming pool on the other side of town with slides, outdoor pools, and more, but unlike the one on the east side of town, it closes for the off-season.

 We went back fairly late and spent way too much time sitting up, chatting about economics and our lives, and then watching some shows, including the Big Short.

 Yue is the best friend or woman you’ll ever be able to have.